Levi Lewis (American football)

-Levi Lewis (born May 9, 1998) is an American professional gridiron football quarterback for the Barcelona Dragons of the European League of Football (ELF).
-Lewis played college football for the Louisiana Ragin' Cajuns and he is the school's leader in all-time passing touchdowns with 74.
-Lewis signed with the Seattle Seahawks as an undrafted free agent in 2022 but was released prior to the season.
+Levi Lewis (born May 9, 1998) is an American former professional football quarterback and coach.
+Lewis played college football for the Louisiana Ragin' Cajuns where he became the school's all-time leader in passing touchdowns.
+He is currently an offensive intern working with wide receivers for the James Madison Dukes.

 Early life

 Lewis attended Scotlandville Magnet High School in Baton Rouge, Louisiana.
-As a senior Lewis threw for 13 touchdowns while rushing for 20.
-Lewis was ranked as a 3-star recruit and the 60th best player from the state of Louisiana by 247 Sports.
-Lewis chose to play college football at the University of Louisiana Lafayette.
+As a senior, he threw for 2,450 yards and 17 touchdowns while also rushing for 1,577 yards and 23 touchdowns.
+Lewis committed to play college football at the University of Louisiana Lafayette.